squall2046/PAXI/README.md

-# PAXI
+# 📦 PAXI

-## 🚛PAXI allows users to post items/packages that they need delivered quicker than the post-office/UPS/Fed-Ex may be able to offer.
+#### PAXI allows users to post items/packages that they need delivered quicker than the post-office/UPS/Fed-Ex may be able to offer.
 PAXI connects the shipper and the driver to complete the shipment.

-#### 📦Technologies
+#### 🚛Technologies
 - [x] MongoDB Mongoose
 - [x] Node Express
 - [x] React